 Working Remote vs. On-Site: What the Pandemic Taught Us

-Top 10 Remote Work Trends
+Top 10 Working Remote Trends

 Efficiency gains.
 Due to increased workday flexibility, we have seen a rise in work product efficiency.
 A recent Forbes article stated, “Remote workers are generally more productive than employees who work in an office setting.
 That’s because the ability to set their work schedule allows employees to work during the hours they are more productive.”

 Performance accountability.
 Along with efficiency gains has come a rise in work performance accountability.
-Work from home employees value and strive for performance indicators, even when managers are not physically present.
+Work-from-home employees value and strive for performance indicators, even when managers are not physically present.

 Increased communication andtransparency.
 We have finessed our corporate communication strategy for remote employees and office workers.
-We regularly deliver updated direction and strategy via town halls, emails, publications.
+We regularly deliver updated direction and strategy via town halls, emails, and publications.

 Remote work policies.
-As we continue educating ourselves on appropriate work from home management, we have learned to set employee expectations from the onset.
-We have regular one-one meetings with employees to provide feedback, get updates, review goals and most importantly, ensure all employees embrace company culture and values.
+As we continue educating ourselves on appropriate work-from-home management, we have learned to set employee expectations from the onset.
+We have regular one-one meetings with employees to provide feedback, get updates, review goals, and, most importantly, ensure all employees embrace company culture and values.

 Why Employees Like a Future That Includes Remote Work